PrestaShop/docs/development/components/database/prestashopcollection.md

 ## Create a PrestaShopCollection

-To create a PrestaShopCollection, simply instanciate a PrestaShopCollection with the ObjectModel type as constructor parameter.
+To create a PrestaShopCollection, simply instantiate a PrestaShopCollection with the ObjectModel type as a constructor parameter.

 ```php
 use PrestaShopCollection;